The past haunts Sunny's family in the third installment of the Sunshine Walkingstick Series.

 And ever body knowed Fame’d run his wife off for cheating on him with his brother.
 Ever body also knowed Sheriff Treadwell, Riley’s daddy, and my uncle was in a long-standing feud, ‘though what they was a-feuding over was anybody’s guess.

 “Shit,” I muttered, and winced.
 Three quarters in one night after being good for so long.
 Oh, well.
 The preacher man’d be able to do something good with my bad, surely.

 I cradled the cellphone between my shoulder and ear, yanked open a dresser drawer, and fumbled for clean clothes.
 “How long ‘til he gets here?”

 “Soon,” Riley said, real low and soft.
 “I’m sorry, Sunny.
 If I could do anything to stop him…”

 “Ain’t nothing you can do, hon.”
 And that was a fact.
-Probably nothing I could do either ‘cept warn Fame and Missy and my two cousins.
-“Thanks for the warning.”
+Probably nothing I could do neither ‘cept warn Fame and Missy and my two cousins.
+“Thanks for the heads up.”